cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 ---

-Leveraging a pre-existing [IBM Cloud VPC Network](https://cloud.ibm.com/docs/vpc), we deploy a Bastion Host into a subnet with a public gateway, and a Private Image Registry into a subnet with no outbound access.
-Only traffic allowed between the two subnets is SSH and HTTPS traffic.
+Leveraging a pre-existing [IBM Cloud VPC Network](https://cloud.ibm.com/docs/vpc), this automation deploys a Bastion Host into a subnet with a public gateway, and a Private Image Registry into a subnet with no outbound access.
+The only traffic allowed between the two subnets is SSH and HTTPS traffic.

 On the Bastion Host, a 1TB disk is mounted in /data for any post-deployment activities you may need to perform.
 Although SSH access from the bastion server to the image registry server is allowed, we encourage you not to SSH into the image server directly, as this would not mimic a production environment.

 On the Registry Server, we deploy [Harbor](https://goharbor.io/) to provide the private registry, and [Gitea](https://gitea.io/) to provide a private Github repository, prepopulated with the [Multi-Tenancy Gitops Framework](https://github.com/cloud-native-toolkit/multi-tenancy-gitops) from the [Cloud Native Toolkit](https://cloudnativetoolkit.dev/).

-Finally, an OpenShift cluster is deployed into another set of subnets with no public gateways, and so the cluster will have no outbound access.
+Finally, an OpenShift cluster is deployed into another set of subnets with no public gateways, so the cluster will have no outbound access.

-A VPN Server is deployed in each region to provide access to the OpenShift Cluster, as well as the UIs of the OpenShift Cluster, Image Registry and GitHub server.
+A VPN Server is deployed in each od the target regions to provide access to the OpenShift Cluster, as well as the UIs of the OpenShift Cluster, Image Registry and GitHub server.

+## Getting an Environment

+To create an instance of this AirGapped environment, head to the [Production Deployment Guides Collection](https://techzone.ibm.com/collection/production-deployment-guides) in TechZone, click on the `Try It - Get a GitOps Cluster` tab, and select the `IBM Cloud AirGapped Cluster with GitOps configuration` tile.

 ## Welcome Email